chisumo2016/social-media-application/social.md

                 modified:   routes/web.php
                 modified:   social.md

+        1: REGISTER A  NEW  USER
+            eg xygir@mailinator.com
+            eg admin1234
+        2:  You will gett the notification via email (MAILPIT)
+        3: Confirm the Email Address
+        4: Redirected  to  Murphy Lee
+        5:try to access Murphy Lee while logged in  http://localhost:1234/g/vue-js
+        6: CLICK BBUTTONN TO REQUEST TO JOIN THE GROUP
+        7: open maipit
+        7: LOG OUT
+        8: JOIN AS ADMIN  (admin@mailinator.com)
+        10: View Groups

 # APPROVE / REJECT PENDING USERS FROM GROUP
     we're going to implement rendering all the users whhich are approved users of the  group .